xvrqt/user-error/README.md

 ### UFE Trait

 You can trivially implement the UFE trait on your custom error types, allowing you to pretty print them to stderr.
-The UFE trait requires your trait also implement Error.
+The UFE trait requires your type also implements the Error trait.

 ```rust
 #[derive(Debug)]